 Programmatic advertising is executed with advertising technology that automates the media trading process between advertisers and publishers.
 It allows the demand-side to bid on the most relevant ad placements.
 When it comes to the supply-side, with the help of ad tech, space on the publishers’ digital assets can be sold for the best price within a matter of seconds.
 Thus, programmatic advertising has redefined the way marketers communicate with their customers.

-Targeted advertising - is an approach to advertising that includes buying target audience segments according to the campaign criteria: demographics, location, channel, and so on.
-This way brands’ messages are delivered to certain demographics or people with specific interests and the advertisement’s relevance is ensured for the user.
-Serving helpful content at the right time and place is a great way to reduce wasteful spending, so targeted advertising can often be a key to make your campaigns more cost-efficient.
+Targeted advertising is an approach to advertising that includes buying target audience segments according to the campaign criteria: demographics, location, channel, and so on.
+This way, brands’ messages are delivered to certain demographics or people with specific interests, and the advertisement’s relevance is ensured for the user.
+Serving helpful content at the right time and place is a great way to reduce wasteful spending, so targeted advertising can often be a key to making your campaigns more cost-efficient.

-Omnichannel marketing - is a newly-developed type of marketing strategy that utilizes numerous channels to fuel the interactions between the brand and its potential customers.
-This type of marketing can help in building a seamless experience for users within both offline and online advertising channels, like store visit, social media (Facebook, Twitter), website, etc. Omnichannel campaigns also wrapped around multiple devices to deliver the message to the user.
-For instance, a promotional code offered via connected TV ads that is available to download within the mobile app.
-By using this technique, brands can create an integral vision of their mission and service, thus, building a solid brand image based on versatile customer experience.
-This way advertising technology allows marketers to get maximum results from carefully planned cross-channel efforts.
+Omnichannel marketing is a newly developed type of marketing strategy that utilizes numerous channels to fuel the interactions between the brand and its potential customers.
+This type of ad tech marketing can help build a seamless experience for users within both offline and online advertising channels, such as store visits, social media (Facebook, Twitter), websites, etc. Omnichannel campaigns are also wrapped around multiple devices to deliver the message to the user.
+For instance, a promotional code offered via connected TV ads is available to download within the mobile app.
+By using this technique, brands can create an integral vision of their mission and service, thus building a solid brand image based on versatile customer experience.
+This way, advertising technology allows marketers to get maximum results from carefully planned cross-channel efforts.

 There are also a couple of traditional marketing strategies that are significantly enhanced with ad tech software.
 These strategies include:

-All these strategies and solutions are making a significant difference for all of the players within the digital advertising industry.
-And the specific benefits that ad tech platforms give to the advertisers and publishers will be discussed in the next sections.
+All these strategies and solutions are making a significant difference for all of the players within the adtech advertising industry.
+And the specific benefits that ad tech platforms give to advertisers and publishers will be discussed in the next sections.

 How does ad tech work for advertisers and publishers?